stevedang125/angular_movies_project/CheatSheet.md

 2. Component must be added into declarations: [ ]
 3. Module must be added into imports: [ ]
 4. Services must be added into providers: [ ]
+5. To use anything in angular, eg: services:
+    Import the service
+        import { ActivatedRoute } from '@angular/router';
+        import { Location } from '@angular/common';
+        import { MovieService } from '../services/movie.service';
+    Inject the service into constructor.
+        constructor(
+            private route: ActivatedRoute,
+            private movieService: MovieService,
+            private location: Location,
+        ) { }
 ```

 ## 02 - Create new Components: